 Final conclusions on DCP 206

 The Working Group’s conclusion, reflecting Party opinion as presented in the Consultation responses, is that the proposed drafting meets the intent of DCP 206.
-However, the majority of Working Group members did not agree that the CP should be progressed further, and rather be included as part of a wider review of the EDCM methodology.
+However, the majority of Working Group members did not agree that the CP should have been progressed and rather have been included as part of a wider review of the EDCM methodology.
 However, as per DCUSA guidelines, progress on a CP can only be stopped at the request of the Proposer.
 It is therefore being issued to the Panel for progression and ultimately to Parties for voting and determination.

 ENGAGEMENT with the authority

 Ofgem has been engaged in the progression of DCP 206 as an Observer of the Working Group.